 Public as Watchdog of the Government

 Public acts as a watchdog and monitors every movement of the government.
-There have been many instances where public acted as watchdog and number of protests were conducted as a response to injustice or misuse of power.
-Say, when democracy of India was terrorized during the Emergency, people of all political persuasions protested against the misuse of power.
+There have been many instances where the public acted as watchdog and number of protests were conducted as a response to injustice or misuse of power.
+Say, when the democracy of India was terrorized during the Emergency, people of all political persuasions protested against the misuse of power.
 For instance;

 - During the Emergency, Arun Jaitley, who was then an Akhil Bharatiya Vidyarthi Parishad student leader in Delhi, assembled a crowd and burnt a statue or dummy of Prime Minister Indira Gandhi, for which he was arrested.

 - Other BJP leaders including AB Vajpayee, LK Advani, and Narendra Modi also participated in the protests against the Emergency and they were also joined by Sitaram Yechury and Kerala CM Pinarayi Vijayan as well as followers of Jayaprakash Narayan (Lok Nayak) such as Lalu Prasad Yadav and Nitish Kumar.
 Many of these leaders were actually student leaders at that time, and subsequently rose to high posts or offices.

 Chipko movement (1973) in the upper Alaknanda valley which was a forest conservation movement in India too created a precedent for commencing non-violent protest in India followed by Andhra and Telangana movements in India and many more.